andreasdominik/ADoSnipsTVViera/README.md

 The app can be remote-controlled by activating a trigger via MQTT.
-The message must be published at the same MQTT host which is used by Snips.
+The message must be published to the same MQTT host which is used by Snips.
 The required topic is `qnd/trigger/andreasdominik:ADoSnipsTVViera`, the payload is something like: